 “That’s what I figured…” He muttered once he finished.

-The bike had been tuned, recently, as well as the oil change.
+The bike had been tuned, recently, as well as the oil changed.
 Something about that didn’t set right with Jax.
-He headed into the waiting area and nodded “Doc’s” direction.
+He headed into the waiting area then nodded “Doc’s” direction.

 “Bike’s all tuned up and ready to go.”